backdrop-contrib/getlocations/modules/getlocations_leaflet/README.txt

 You can download the library from https://github.com/JasonSanford/GeoJSON-to-Google-Maps.
 It should be installed in your libraries folder so you have a path something like this: sites/all/libraries/GeoJSON/GeoJSON.js
+You can install it using drush: drush getlocations-geojson

 Here is an example of geojson data:
 {